Harness Your Team

 So we want to let our team get on with their jobs with little input from us.
 That’s good leadership, we set the example and let the others take their own reins.
 We’re not on the sledge mushing a pack of dogs, we’re the ox and the team is the plough.
 We need to make sure they can cut into the ground with good blades with tensile strength and sharp sides.
 We need to make sure the yoke is firm and the wheels are level.
 Take these metaphors to your own team, and make it as easy as possible for them to do their tasks.

 Communicate The Why Not The How

 You want an outcome, you need it to be how you have said.
 This isn’t enough.
 Yes, you could order everyone to do it and get them all in line but this will reduce morale and create social friction.
-The why is the answer.
-By communicating why you need a particular result and why they have to help you get it, the motivation will build itself.
-We can talk about money and mention what someone is paid for but that’s not going to build the desire to perform.
-We choose our jobs not for financial rewards but for the social and cultural ones.
-Even people who work in manual unskilled labour have a choice of which sector they help.
+The reason is the answer.
+By communicating why you need a particular result and why you need help to get it, the motivation will build itself.
 We can choose to work in food, sanitation, chemicals, security, media, or any other sector and offer a clear purpose.
 We do it because we care about the service the sector generates.
-There are very few pointless jobs in the world.
 Remind your team why they do their jobs and they’ll want to do them a bit more.